-The annual savings somewhat reduce the state's operating flexibility, as the new agreement extends the length of the existing SEBAC agreement for pension and healthcare benefits from fiscal 2022 to fiscal 2027 and provides layoff protection through June 30, 2021 for existing employees.
+While achieving significant savings, the agreement somewhat reduces the state's operating flexibility, as it extends the length of the existing SEBAC agreement for pension and healthcare benefits from fiscal 2022 to fiscal 2027 and provides layoff protection through June 30, 2021 for existing employees.
 The wage agreement remains in effect through fiscal 2021.
 As a result, Fitch believes that absent new revenue initiatives through fiscal 2021, actions to address an unforeseen economic or financial downturn could be limited to programmatic reductions or shifts in municipal aid.

-The state's relatively high carrying costs of over 19% in fiscal 2016, compared to a U.S. state median of 5%, continues to constrain policy options.
-The metric includes debt service for GO bonds issued for school construction, past deficit borrowing, and conversion to GAAP budgeting, as well as full actuarial contributions toward paying down its unfunded pensions.
+The state's relatively high carrying costs of over 20% in fiscal 2017 continue to constrain policy options.
+The metric includes debt service for GO bonds issued for school construction, past deficit borrowing, and conversion to GAAP budgeting, as well as full actuarial contributions toward paying down the state's unfunded pensions.
 While not included in the enacted budget, the governor's proposal for municipal contributions toward the employer share of teachers' pension costs points to one potential area for future offset to carrying costs.
 Expected positive impact on the carrying cost metric in future years from pension and employee and retiree health care savings provided in the new SEBAC agreement is partly offset by the state's new commitment to match the 3% employee contribution to the state's OPEB trust fund; this contribution totals \$120 million in fiscal 2018.

 Spending for Medicaid remains a key fiscal challenge for Connecticut, one that is common to all U.S. states, and the nature of the program as well as federal government rules limit the states' options in managing the pace of spending growth.
-In other major areas of spending such as education, CT is able to more easily adjust the trajectory of growth.
+In other major areas of spending such as education, the state is able to more easily adjust the trajectory of growth.
 Federal action to revise Medicaid's programmatic and financial structure, including a basic restructuring of federal Medicaid funding to a capped amount, remains a possibility.
 Whether a change in Medicaid funding has consequences for Fitch's assessment of a state's credit quality would depend on the state's fiscal response to those changes.
 Responses that create long-term structural deficits or increased liability burdens could negatively affect both the expenditure framework assessment and the IDR.